 If you wish to join the General Assembly, please complete the following forms:

-Please also include an abbreviated CV (including competencies and qualifications) and an Expression of Interest document (500 words maximum) in support of your application.
+Please also include an abbreviated CV (including competencies and qualifications) in support of your application.

 Please post these documents to the:

 GPO Box 3307